alexjohnives/skyguide/README.md

 1. I wanted to present a guide that does not spoil the content of the game, and acts more as an interactive assistive visual aid, enabling first time and more experienced users to request only the information they require.

-2. I wanted to create a site that provided engagement with the user, which promotes their experience of the game.
+2. I wanted to create a site that provided engagement with the user, which promotes their experience of the game and is visually appealing.

 3. I wanted the website information to be laid out in a logical form which would facilitate players referring to it as they play.